NifulIslam/NifulIslam/README.md

 ### Former Software Engineer · PhD Student in Computer Science

-I work at the intersection of LLMs, LLM agents, and software engineering.
-Currently a Graduate Research Assistant at [Oakland University](https://www.oakland.edu).
-Previously I worked as a Junior Software Engineer at [Nascenia](https://nascenia.com/).
+This is Niful Islam.
+I’m currently working as a Graduate Research Assistant at [Oakland University](https://www.oakland.edu/), where I work at the intersection of LLMs, LLM agents, and software engineering.
+Previously, I worked as a Junior Software Engineer at [Nascenia](https://nascenia.com/).
+I enjoy solving coding problems and have always been passionate about competitive programming.
+During my undergraduate studies, I participated in multiple programming competitions, including the ICPC Regional 2021.
+Currently, I’m particularly interested in developing large-scale distributed systems that can reliably serve diverse user bases.

 ---